maxammann/maplibre-architecture/Installing-Mapbox-GL-for-iOS.md

 ![designable](https://cloud.githubusercontent.com/assets/1231218/6969674/3bc96d8a-d925-11e4-97a9-2bca4cf707f4.gif)

 From there, you can hook up the `MGLMapView` to an outlet and reference it in code.

+### In code

-If you need more customization options at launch, you can instantiate the `MGLMapView` programmatically as well.
+If you need more customization options at launch, you can instead instantiate the `MGLMapView` programmatically.
 Insert the following lines into your view controller’s `-viewDidLoad`, substituting your access token:

 ```objc
 // AppDelegate.m